 What to see, do and eat in Seville, Spain

 We spent hours wandering through the Alcazar, an amazing 10th century Moorish palace, refurbished and rebuilt in the 14th century when the Christians decided it was theirs.

 Seville's cathedral is the third largest in Europe after St. Peter's in Rome and St. Paul's in London.
 It's absolutely stunning.
 It is definitely worth spending some time here (and it may provide you with some relief from the usual hot weather in Seville!)

 Barrio Santa Cruz

-Barrio Santa Cruz is the old Jewish Quarter, now a maze of narrow streets, some with buildings so close they’re called “kissing lanes” as lovers could lean across their wrought-iron balconies to connect with each other.
-It’s a hodgepodge of romantic alleys filled with shops and tapas bars and tourists galore, but it was still lots of fun for us to explore.
-In fact, we loved it so much, we’re returning to stay in the Hotel Murillo on our next trip.
+Barrio Santa Cruz is the old Jewish Quarter, now a maze of narrow streets, some with buildings so close they're called "kissing lanes" as lovers could lean across their wrought-iron balconies to connect with each other.
+It's a hodgepodge of romantic alleys filled with shops and tapas bars.
+Lots of fun to explore!
+In fact, we loved it so much, we're returning to stay in the Hotel Murillo on our next trip.

 Eating and drinking!

 Plaza de Espagna is a stunningly beautiful, magnificent, massive (insert more adjectives here) square built in 1929 for a World's Fair, complete with an adjoining park.
 It was hard to stop taking photos there.

 And so much more!!!
 There are many incredible sights to see in this city, but the best part of our time was simply the paseo and the tapas!
 We tried seven different tapas bars in this city famous for its tapas scene.
 This must be what food bloggers' heaven looks like!
 Our favourite tapas bar was Bar Alfalfa!